Different Science Different Science

 Continental rifts can begin waves in the underlying mantle that bumps up the crust and builds a prolonged plateau.
 Click via the slideshow listed below to see how this occurs.
 In each image, the continent is divided right into its upper crust, reduced crust and continental lithosphere layers plus a reasonably unsteady thermal limit layer.
 Under the continent is the asthenosphere, the pliable top layer of Earth’s mantle.

-1 mantle wave2 Plateau
+1 mantle wave

 3 Science